 Multi-hop VPN vs Tor

 If anonymity and accessing the dark web is your goal, Tor will probably serve you better than a multi-hop VPN.
 Tor servers, called nodes or relays, are decentralized, meaning they aren’t operated by a single entity.
 Tor traffic always passes through at least three of these nodes, which is more than the typical two offered by most multi-hop VPN services.

 Each time you access a different domain, your internet traffic takes a different, random route through the Tor network.
 Each node only knows the location of other nodes that immediately precede and follow it.
 That means no one node has knowledge of the entire route that your traffic takes to its destination.
 Similar to a multi-hop VPN, each node removes a layer of encryption, revealing the IP address of the next node in the chain.

 Tor does not allow you to choose where these nodes are located, whereas a multi-hop VPN does.
 Tor is also somewhat vulnerable to traffic analysis, although it’s extremely rare.
 Many apps and websites might block internet traffic from Tor exit nodes.
 And Tor is generally slower than a VPN.

 Tor + VPN

 It’s possible to combine Tor with a VPN, but experts argue as to whether this actually provides much benefit to the user.
 The easiest way to use Tor with a VPN is to simply connect to a VPN and then open the Tor Browser.
-Traffic will first be sent through the VPN, and then through the Tor network.
+Traffic is first sent through the VPN, and then the Tor network.